instancer-kirik/Compyutinator-Code/README.md

 you can run this to create the exe in dist/ pyinstaller --onefile --windowed --manifest=app.manifest main.py

+Want: system-wide overlay event about the cursor on ctrl+c, so you know you got the text right
 ## Contributing
 We welcome contributions!
 Whether you're looking to report a bug, propose a feature, or submit a pull request, your input is valuable.
 Please refer to our contribution guidelines for more information.